gem5bootcamp/lps2024/slides/02-Using-gem5/09-sampling.md

 SMARTS is one of the statical sampling methods.

-It uses the statical model to predict the overall performance with randomly or periodically selected samples.
+It uses a statical model to predict the overall performance with randomly or periodically selected samples.
 We use the small samples distributed throughout the whole program execution to predict the average performance.
 We can also use the average performance to predict the overall performance, such as runtime.

 Before running the simulation, we need to decide a few statistical parameters